2008 San Diego Chargers season: Week 3: vs. New York Jets

-Hoping to avoid an 0–3 start, the Chargers went home for a Week 3 MNF duel with the New York Jets.
+Hoping to avoid an 0–3 start, the Chargers went home for a Week 3 Monday night duel with the New York Jets.
 In the first quarter, San Diego trailed early as Jets CB David Barrett returned an interception 25 yards for a touchdown on QB Philip Rivers' first attempted pass of the game.
 The Chargers responded with kicker Nate Kaeding’s 36-yard field goal and a Rivers 1-yard TD pass to rookie FB Mike Tolbert.
 In the second quarter, the 'Bolts increased their lead as CB Antonio Cromartie returned an interception 52 yards for a touchdown.
 New York tried to answer as QB Brett Favre completed a 3-yard TD pass to WR Laveranues Coles, yet the Chargers replied with Rivers completing a 27-yard TD pass to WR Chris Chambers and a 6-yard TD pass to TE Antonio Gates.

 In the third quarter, San Diego continued its march as RB LaDainian Tomlinson got a 2-yard TD run.
 In the fourth quarter, the Jets tried to rally as Favre completed a 4-yard TD pass to WR Chansi Stuckey (with a failed 2-point conversion) and kicker Jay Feely got a 32-yard field goal.
 San Diego would answer with Tomlinson's 2-yard TD run.
 New York tried to make another rally as Favre completed a 13-yard TD pass to TE Dustin Keller (with another failed 2-point conversion), yet the 'Bolts pulled away as Kaeding nailed a 49-yard field goal.

-With the win, the Chargers improved to 1–2.